Asperger syndrome: Violent or criminal behavior

-The hypothesis that individuals with AS are predisposed to violent or criminal behavior has been investigated but is not supported by data.
+The hypothesis that individuals with Asperger syndrome are predisposed to violent or criminal behavior has been investigated but is unsupported by data.
 More evidence suggests that children diagnosed with Asperger syndrome are more likely to be victims, rather than offenders.

-A 2008 review found that an overwhelming number of reported violent criminals with Asperger syndrome also had other coexisting psychotic psychiatric disorders such as schizoaffective disorder.
-This coexistence of psychotic disorders is referred to as comorbid disorders.
-Comorbid disorders can be completely independent of one another or can have overlap in symptoms and how they express themselves.
+A 2008 review found that about 80% of reported violent criminals with Asperger syndrome also had other coexisting psychotic psychiatric disorders such as schizoaffective disorder.
+The sample size of this review was small (n = 37).

 Empathy

 People with an Asperger profile might not be recognized for their empathetic qualities, due to variation in the ways empathy is felt and expressed.
 Some people feel deep empathy, but do not outwardly communicate these sentiments through facial expressions or language.
 Some people come to empathy through intellectual processes, using logic and reasoning to arrive at the feelings.
-It is also important to keep in mind that many people with Asperger profiles have been bullied or excluded by peers in the past and might therefore be guarded around people, which could appear as lack of empathy.
-People with Asperger profiles can be and are extremely caring individuals; in fact, it is particularly common for those with the profile to feel and exhibit deep concern for human welfare, animal rights, environmental protection, and other global and humanitarian causes.
+People with Asperger profiles may be bullied or excluded by peers, and might as a result be guarded around people, which could appear as lack of empathy.
+People with Asperger profiles can still be caring individuals; indeed, it is particularly common for those with the profile to feel and exhibit deep concern for individual rights, human welfare, animal rights, environmental protection, and other global and humanitarian causes.

 Evidence suggests that in the "double empathy problem model, autistic people have a unique interaction style which is significantly more readable by other autistic people, compared to non-autistic people."